Epochs class#

 axmatplotlib.axes.Axes or None

-Axis to plot the data on.
+Axis to plot on.
 If None, a new figure is created.
 Defaults to None.

 showbool